DynhoROLF/Ideas/README.md

 ---

-Made with ♥ by Daniel Obara :wave: [Get in touch!](https://www.linkedin.com/in/danielobara/)
+Made with ♥ by Waldyr Filho :wave: [Get in touch!](https://www.linkedin.com/in/waldyr-romero-de-oliveira-filho-357bb013a/)

 [nodejs]: https://nodejs.org/
 [yarn]: https://yarnpkg.com/